SolidOps/burgr/README.md

 # burgr
-A source generator using templates and DDD
+A source generator using templates and DDD.